Johnny Manziel shows off for NFL scouts at University of San Diego

 Manziel threw passes during the "Pro Day" at the University of San Diego, where NFL scouts gathered to evaluate some Toreros seniors.
 They also took notes on the former Texas A&M star.

-Manziel, who currently lives in the L.A. area, has been working with San Diego-based quarterback guru George Whitfield, Jr. on his game.
+Manziel, who currently lives in the Los Angeles area, has been working with San Diego-based quarterback guru George Whitfield, Jr. on his game.

 He flamed out after just two seasons with the Cleveland Browns.